Back To CourseLife Science: Middle School

 Atoms are so small that you can't see individual ones.
 But when they get together they make up everything that we see on Earth.
 The attractions that hold atoms together are called chemical bonds.
 Two very important types of chemical bonds are covalent bonds, which occur when atoms share electrons, and ionic bonds, which occur when electrons are transferred between atoms of opposite charge.

 Covalent bonds may be polar or non-polar, depending on the electronegativity of the atoms making up the molecule.
 Ionic bonds are made of ions, which are atoms with a net positive or negative charge.
-This alteration in charge comes from one atom in the molecule donating an electron to the other atom through that bond.
+This alteration in charge comes from one atom donating an electron to the other atom through that bond.
 Covalent bonds are the strongest type of chemical bond, but depending on the environment, ionic bonds may prove to be difficult to break as well!

 Subsequent to studying this lesson on chemical bonds, discover how well you can: